 Which of these pairs would you crown as the best Olympic lifting shoes?

-Let me know which gym accessory you’re down within the comments below!
+Let me know which gym accessory you’re down in the comments below!